 Ooma’s home security system includes a smart-video camera with AI for both facial and audio recognition when a person comes into frame.

 It also features geofencing capabilities and sensors so you can automatically arm and disarm it with a customizable radius, and it automatically calls the fire department if the sensors detect smoke.

 Joining the ranks of video home security, Netgear’s Arlo offers HD video surveillance with two-way audio, instant alerts when sound and motion are detected, and is recorded to the cloud for free.

 The best part is you can check it on your phone, Apple TV, or laptop whenever you want.

 The system can sync up to 15 cameras so you can keep a careful eye on every room of the house.

-Honeywell is also now launching its new indoor and outdoor facial recognition security system and, partnering with Amazon’s Alexa, it comes with all the perks of having a smart home system.
+Honeywell also launched an indoor and outdoor facial recognition security system.
+By partnering with Amazon’s Alexa, it comes with all the perks of having a smart home system.

 The system includes motion sensors, video recording and live streaming that you can check from a simple app on your smartphone.